Haile left his home country as a refugee but a LandAid-funded project has given him the support he needs.

 Homeless young people constantly face challenges and bleak prospects.
 In Nottingham, almost half of these young people are further hampered by a lack of education, employment and training.
 Nottinghamshire YMCA works with these young people to give them the best possible start in life and provide a safe space for them to develop essential life skills.

-All 20 bedrooms were completed and in use by April 2016, and the training kitchen is due to be completed in June 2016.
+All 20 bedrooms are now completed, along with the training kitchen.
 Nottinghamshire YMCA say the hostel has enabled them to equip young homeless people with fundamental life skills including budgeting, cooking and employability skills, helping them lead successful, independent lives.

 Liam, a young person who spent four months on the streets before finding support at the hostel, described the impact the project had had on his self-confidence and practical skills.
 He is now in a position to start moving into his own flat and said: “I can clean, I can cook, I’ve paid all my debts.
 6 months ago I don’t think I’d have even been able to do this interview.
 Now I’m happy, I’m living my own life.”